MayCXC/derp/README.md

-the repo (todo) is an example of multiplayer deployment automation for a monorepo with multiple services and deployment environments. it implements locks with timeouts that users can use to reserve exclusive access to each deployment environment. it is meant to be placed on a shared bastion host, and controlled via ssh.
+the repo (todo) is an example of multiplayer deployment automation for a monorepo with multiple services and deployment environments. it implements locks with timeouts that users can use to reserve exclusive access to each deployment environment. it is meant to be placed on a shared bastion host, and accessed via `ssh`.

 ## Similar Projects